johngeorgewright/js-util/packages/error/README.md

 ## `tryCatch`

-Try/catch as an expression that handles error types.
+Try/catch as an expression that handles error types. **NOTE: This will not work as expected if compiled to anything lower than ES6 syntax.**

 ### Simple example